iaco-me/iaco-me/_pages/mini/speakeat.md

                 <p class='title' id="info" style="font-weight: normal; margin: 20px;">
                     Hello 😉
                     <br><br>
-                    ❇️ Welcome to SpeakEat, a Rotaract project that aims to promote the exchange of our knowledge and personal experiences!
+                    ❇️ Welcome to SpeakEat, a Rotaract project aiming to promote the exchange of knowledge and experiences!
                     <br><br>
-                    We will have 2 hours together, as follows:<br>
-                    👋 00:30 let's get to know each other<br>
-                    🗣 01:30 exchange around the main topic
+                    👥 We will have 2 hours together, we will get to know each other and exchange around the main topic.
                     <br><br>
-                    🍓 If you will eat, you can share your plant-based recipe with us all during the "get to know each other" moment (first 30 minutes).
+                    🍓 If you will eat, you can share your plant-based recipe with us all when you present yourself.
                     <br><br>
                     —
                     <br><br>
-                    💬 The aim of SpeakEat is to encourage a conversation about interesting and current topics, always with respect and goodwill!
+                    💬 The aim of SpeakEat is to encourage conversation about important topics, with respect and goodwill!
                     <br><br>
-                    🌍 This project is inspired by the Rotaract and Rotary International cause of promoting peace to foster mutual understanding.
+                    🌍 It is inspired by the Rotary International cause of promoting peace to foster mutual understanding.
                     <br><br>
                     😋 It's a conversation over a small meal, similar to "Free IC" but through videocall and with a plant-based snack.
                     <br><br>
-                    🏳️ We start the roundtable with a main topic, and the participants will decide how we will move the conversation forward.
+                    🏳️ We start with the main topic, and the participants decide how we will move the conversation forward.
                     <br><br>
                     —
                     <br><br>